Are you tired of struggling to maintain a consistent temperature while smoking your favorite meats?

 If you need a new pellet grill or smoker, one of the best features you should look for is a PID controller.
 One of the benefits of using pellet grills/smokers with PID controller is that it can make grilling easier and more automated.

 There is a grill for everyone, and sometimes finding just the right one for you can be tricky.

-What is a PID Controller for Pellet Grill?
+What is a PID Controller Smoker/Pellet Grill?

 A PID controller is the most advanced type of controller and is usually found in pellet smokers, pellet grills, and other industrial-style cooking appliances.

 A PID controller pellet grill can be adjusted to allow for certain variations in air and fuel flow.
 This temperature can be programmed by the user on most PID controllers – usually between 140°F and 500°F.

 The intention is to control the cooking process more precisely than with simple on/off control.

-PID CONTROLLER VS STANDARD time-based CONTROLLERS
+PID CONTROLLER VS STANDARD TIME BASED CONTROLLERS

 Some older pellet grills/smokers are fitted with time-based controllers.
 Where newer, more expensive models of pellet grills/smokers are fitted with PID controllers.

 Pellet grills with Non-Pid controllers function like a furnace.
 When the temps in the grill are lower than your set point, a cycle starts where the RTD rotates to move pellets from your feeder to the firepot.

-And unlike PID controllers, they do not adjust airflow to compensate for cold or windy conditions.
+Unlike PID controllers, they do not adjust airflow to compensate for cold or windy conditions.

-Good tip: if your grill or smoker has WiFi, then most of them will also have a PID controller.
+Good tip: If your grill or smoker has WiFi, then most of them will also have a PID controller.

-Which Pellet Grill Smokers Have PID Controllers?
+Which Pellet Grills Have a PID Controllers?

 |Pellet Grill Brands/Models||PID Controllers|